 · Guides clients into the development of skills and strategies for dealing with their problems.

-· Assists in the development and implementation of service plans and collaborates with other staff and clients in goal setting and discharge planning.
+· Assists in the development and implementation of service plans and strengths assessments and collaborates with other staff and clients in goal setting and discharge planning.

 · Can demonstrate knowledge in the role trauma plays in recovery and provides trauma informed, gender sensitive, age appropriate, culturally competent, and person centered treatment.

-· Can dialogue with the people we serve about their view of recovery and what that means to them and how to utilize those skills in their daily lives.
+· Can dialogue with the people we serve about their view of recovery and what that means to them and how to utilize those skills in their aftercare.

-· Can demonstrate knowledge and practice of effective crisis diversion skills.
+· Can demonstrate knowledge and practice of effective crisis intervention skills.

 · Can demonstrate a working knowledge and skills in the following, at a minimum: developmental life span; State laws for reporting abuse and neglect; safety planning; and service planning.